payshares-legacy/payshares-core/docs/fuzzing.md

   - Try AFL_NO_VAR_CHECK and see if it speeds things up.

-  - Try limiting the instrumentation to `stellar-core` itself, not libsodium, soci, sqlite, medida, and so forth.
+  - Try limiting the instrumentation to `payshares-core` itself, not libsodium, soci, sqlite, medida, and so forth.

   - Measure and shave-down the startup path for fuzzing so it's as fast as